Rosacea – Diagnosis, Symptoms, and Treatment

 What Causes Rosacea?

-The precise cause of rosacea is not known, however, the condition appears to be related to abnormalities in the innate immune system and inflammatory reactions against bacterial skin flora.
-UV (ultraviolet) radiation damage from the sun is also implicated in the pathogenesis of the disorder.
-Lastly, there is evidence to suggest that vascular reactivity likely contributes to facial flushing in rosacea.
+The precise cause of rosacea is not known, however, the condition appears to be related to abnormalities in the immune system and inflammatory reactions against bacteria that live on the skin.
+UV (ultraviolet) radiation damage from the sun is also thought to be critical in the development of rosacea.
+Lastly, there is evidence to suggest that vascular reactivity contributes to facial flushing in rosacea.
 Dilation of the blood vessels of the face typically leads to flushing and erythema (redness).